Canstar Financial Services and Credit Guide (FSCG)

 Canstar is not owned by any financial product issuer.
 Canstar may provide some product issuers with referrals, advertising placements, data, research, licensing, IT or consulting services for a fee.

-RateCity Pty Ltd ABN 12 122 743 542 (‘RateCity’) is a joint venture between the shareholders of Canstar Research’s parent company CANSTAR Pty Ltd ABN 21 053 646 165 (‘Canstar’), and ninemsn.
+RateCity Pty Ltd ABN 12 122 743 542 (‘RateCity’) is a joint venture between the shareholders of Canstar Research’s parent company CANSTAR Pty Ltd ABN 21 053 646 165 (‘CANSTAR’), and Nine Digital Pty Ltd (formerly ninemsn).
 RateCity provides consumers with a search, compare, select and application facility for a wide range of banking and insurance products.
-Canstar supplies data services to RateCity on commercial terms.

 ANZ Bank is Canstar group’s primary banker.
 All dealings with ANZ in this capacity are managed by Canstar Pty Limited’s corporate office and the banking relationship has no influence on Canstar’s subsidiary Canstar Research’s research and ratings.